 Get a discount and View Sweet Revenge today!

-Thanks to the Institute for Responsible Nutrition and our friends at Advise and Consent, you can get a (significant) special discount on viewing Sweet Revenge online – in English or Spanish!
+Thanks to our friends at Advise and Consent, you can get a (significant) special discount on viewing Sweet Revenge online or purchasing the DVD – in English or Spanish!
 The program gets 5 star reviews on Amazon.

-Enter discount code: IRNSR for a $1 discount.
+Enter discount code: HYPO for a $1 discount.

-Same as above but Spanish version link: https://vimeo.com/ondemand/sweetrevengespanish
+Same as above but Spanish version streaming link:

-Enter discount code: IRNSRS for a $1 discount
+Enter discount code: HYPO for a $1 discount

 Quality Versus Quantity